Tina Peters (politician): Indictment, trial and conviction

 Peters was indicted on March 9, 2022, on 13 counts: three counts of attempting to influence a public servant (class 4 felonies), two counts of conspiracy to commit attempting to influence a public servant (class 5 felonies), first-degree official misconduct (a class 2 misdemeanor), violation of duty (a misdemeanor), failing to comply with the secretary of state (a misdemeanor), obstruction, contempt of court, criminal impersonation, and identity theft of Gerald Wood.
-She was reported to have "sought to prove that widespread fraud had occurred in the state's 2020 presidential election", and was "the first elections official to face criminal charges related to conspiracy theories surrounding the 2020 election".
-Knisley was indicted alongside Peters, on six counts: attempt to influence a public servant, conspiracy to commit criminal impersonation, violation of duty, and failure to comply with the requirements of the Secretary of State.
+She was reported to have "sought to prove that widespread fraud had occurred in the state's 2020 presidential election", Knisley was indicted alongside Peters, on six counts: attempt to influence a public servant, conspiracy to commit criminal impersonation, violation of duty, and failure to comply with the requirements of the Secretary of State.

 Despite having acknowledged in earlier court appearances that a non-employee had been present, she claimed that Gerald Wood had perjured himself on the stand when he denied being at the unauthorized breach.
 Conan Hayes admitted to using Wood's badge, and Patrick M. Byrne told The New York Times that Hayes was on his payroll and had used FaceTime with him from inside Mesa County election offices saying a government official invited him to make backup copies of machines.
 Byrne told the Times he could see Hayes was wearing "someone else's" identification badge.
 Peters was barred from supervising local elections in 2022 as well.

 Three ethics complaints have also been filed against Peters.
 On August 16, 2021, she was alleged to have accepted plane rides and other gifts from Mike Lindell in excess of the state gift limit of $65.
 In April 2022, at an appearance with Peters, Lindell disclosed having personally donated an amount in the $200,000 to $800,000 range to her legal defense fund and campaign.
 As this was also in apparent violation of the $65 state limit, the Colorado ethics commission approved a second ethics complaint that had been made in January 2022 and investigated Peters' elections fund.
 Peters denied prior knowledge, despite previously directing supporters to Lindell's legal defense fund.
 On May 17, 2022, the commission found a third ethics complaint filed on May 9 non-frivolous.
 This complaint was based on Lindell's comments at an "Election Truth Rally" and alleged that Peters knew of these payments, as evidenced by recorded comments she made at the rally.